-This is the last post in my series about how to start your own blog.
-We’ve talked about:
+Today we’re talking about WordPress plugins, and this is the last post (for now) in my series about how to start blogging.
+In previous posts, we’ve talked about:

 - free blogs vs. blogs where you own your domain name

 - how to set up a free site

 - getting a domain name and choosing a web host

 - installing WordPress and activating the theme on your site